njeanne/plot_hbonds/README.md

-# Plot contacts
+# Plot hydrogen bonds

-From a CSV of the amino acids contacts file and a YAML parameters file, produced by the script trajectories_contacts.py (https://github.com/njeanne/trajectories_contacts), create a heatmap representing the residues contacts.
+From a CSV of the amino acids hydrogen bonds file and a YAML parameters file, produced by the script trajectories_hbonds.py (https://github.com/njeanne/trajectories_hbonds), create a heatmap representing the residues contacts.

-A Region Of Interest (ROI) is defined with a range of amino acids selected in the protein, on the heatmap the contacts on the ordinate axis will be the ones belonging to this ROI.
+A Region Of Interest (ROI) is defined with a range of amino acids selected in the protein, on the heatmap the hydrogen bonds on the ordinate axis will be the ones belonging to this ROI.

-If a domains CSV file is used with the option `--domains`, a plot and a CSV file of the contacts by domains will be produced.
+If a domains CSV file is used with the option `--domains`, a plot and a CSV file of the hydrogen bonds by domains will be produced.
 An example of the domains CSV file is provided in `data/traj_test_domains.csv` For this CSV, if some domains are embedded in other domains, they can be displayed in the outputs with the option `--embedded-domains`.